skycakjustin/eurisko-us.github.io/_pages/about.md

 <div style="width:70%;float:right;">
   <br>
-  Eurisko is a lab of high schoolers working on advanced projects in computer science.
+  Eurisko is a group of high schoolers working on advanced projects in computer science.
 It was formed during the summer of 2020 as a spinoff of <a class="body" target="_blank" href="https://mathacademy.us">Math Academy</a>.<br><br>

 <b>What kinds of projects?</b><br>